 - This document is the Statement of Investment Principles (the "SIP") made by the Trustee of the Molins UK Pension Fund (the "Fund") in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it).
 This refers to the Defined Benefit section of the Fund only. - The Trustee will review this SIP at least every three years and without delay after any significant change in investment policy.
+The date this SIP was last reviewed was June 2022.
 Before finalising this SIP, the Trustee took advice from a suitably qualified firm and consulted Mpac Group plc (the "Company").
 The ultimate power and responsibility for deciding investment policy, however, lies solely with the Trustee.